yeon171/MLog/README.md

 - I had to manually organize the schedules and filmography of my favorite actors.
 - It was easy to miss important anniversaries like an actor's debut or a show's milestone.

-**Musicalog** aims to solve these issues by integrating performance, actor, and personal interest data into a single, unified service.
+**MLog** aims to solve these issues by integrating performance, actor, and personal interest data into a single, unified service.

 ---